kingram6865/chaos_challenge/README.md

  - Gamemaster version => A repository of games and associated characters, tied to a player (user's) character

 #### 8. SWOT Analysis

- - Strengths
- - Weaknesses
- - Opportunities
- - Threats
+Strengths and opportunities are that the app is simple.

+Weaknesses and threats are ....?